Ma-Ko-dev/Turn-Based-Prototype/README.md

 1. Clone the repository.
 2. Open the project in Godot 4.x.
-3. Check the `Resources/` folder to modify unit stats.
+3. Press 'Run'
-4. Press `Enter` in Exploration mode to cycle turns or `Tab` to force-start combat.
+4. Press `Enter/Space` in Exploration mode to cycle turns or `Tab` to force-start combat (Which just makes the enemies chase you)

 ## ⚖️ License